How to Rebuild Bad Credit and Improve Your Credit Score

 Start by Getting New Credit Accounts

 If bad credit has left you without any credit cards, you'll have to get at least one new account.
 Many people swear off credit cards after bad credit fearing that new credit cards will only get them in trouble again.
 However, avoiding credit card makes it more difficult to rebuild your credit.
 Using a credit card the right way will help you establish a positive payment history and put you on track to building a better credit score.

 Having a low credit score makes it hard to get approved for a credit card from a major bank.
-Fortunately, you still have some options.
+Fortunately, you still have some options even with poor credit.